-Appointed by Secretary of Commerce: Randy Altschuler; Christopher Cogrove; Robert J. Daidone; Rodney Hudson; Harry McArthur; Dave Wheatley.
+Appointed by Secretary of Commerce: Christopher R. Cosgrove; Harry McArthur; David C. Wheatley.

-The Regional Additive Manufacturing Partnership of Maryland originated when the Northeastern Maryland Additive Manufacturing Innovation Authority was established by the General Assembly in June 2014 as an independent agency of State government (Chapters 570 & 571, Acts of 2014).
+The Regional Additive Manufacturing Partnership of Maryland originated when the Northeastern Maryland Additive Manufacturing Innovation Authority was established by the General Assembly in June 2014 as an independent agency of State government (Chapters 571, Acts of 2014).
 In July 2016, the Authority reformed as the Regional Additive Manufacturing Partnership of Maryland (Chapter 444, Acts of 2016).

-Additive manufacturing is the process of joining materials to make objects from three-dimensional model data (usually layer upon layer) instead of subtractive manufacturing methodologies.
-The Authority's charge is to move Maryland forward as a leader in additive manufacturing.
-Through collaboration between business, government, educational institutions, entrepreneurs, and innovators, and by building upon existing additive manufacturing investment and expertise in the Northeast region, the Authority strives to foster economic development in Cecil and Harford counties.
+Additive manufacturing is the process of joining materials to make objects from three-dimensional model data (usually layer upon layer) instead of from subtractive manufacturing methodologies.
+The Partnership's charge is to move Maryland forward as a leader in additive manufacturing.
+Through collaboration between business, government, educational institutions, entrepreneurs, and innovators, and by building upon existing additive manufacturing investment and expertise in the Northeast region, the Partnership strives to foster economic development in Cecil County and Harford County.

-The Authority is managed by an Executive Board consisting of twenty-four voting members.
+The Partnership is managed by an Executive Board consisting of at least twenty-four voting members.
 Twelve are appointed to four-year terms, and twelve serve ex officio.
 Each organization in Maryland that is focused on additive manufacturing and is interested in collaborating with the Partnership may appoint a representative to the Executive Board.
-The Board selects its own chair and names the Executive Director (Code Economic Development Article, sec.
+The Board selects the chair and names the Executive Director (Code Economic Development Article, sec.
 13-1203).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov